RESTyard/RESTyard/README.md

 **In short:**
 - Public Properties will be formatted to Siren Properties.
 - Properties with a HypermediaAction type will be added as Actions, but only if CanExecute returns true.
-If they require parameters it will be added ind the "fields" section of teh Siren document.
+Any required parameters will be added in the "fields" section of the Siren document.
-- Other `HypermediaObject`s can be embedded by adding them as a `HypermediaObjectReferenceBase` type to the entities collection Property.
-(Not in this example, see HypermediaCustomerQueryResult in the demo projeect)
+- Other `HypermediaObject`s can be embedded by adding them as a `HypermediaObjectReferenceBase` type to the entities collection Property (not shown in this example, see HypermediaCustomerQueryResult in the demo project).
-- Links to other `HypermediaObject` can be added to the Links collection Property, also as `HypermediaObjectReferenceBase`.
-  (Not in this example, see HypermediaCustomersRoot in the demo projeect)
+- Links to other `HypermediaObject`s can be added to the Links collection Property, also as `HypermediaObjectReferenceBase` (not shown in this example, see HypermediaCustomersRoot in the demo project).
-- Properties, Actions and `HypermediaObject`s them selve can be attributed e.g. to give a fixed name.
+- Properties, Actions and `HypermediaObject`s themselves can be attributed e.g. to give them a fixed name.

 ### Attributed routes
 The included SirenFormatter will build required links to other routes.
 At startup all routes attributed with: